-Faldela had already taught us the meaning of Ubuntu – sharing, interconnectedness, being open and available – and we would see it in action during a day spent touring the townships of Cape Town.
+Faldela, during our Cape Malay cooking class, had already taught us the meaning of Ubuntu – sharing, interconnectedness, being open and available – and we would see it in action during a day spent touring Cape Town’s townships.

 We cruise through the desolate area known as District Six, where large lots of long grass remain vacant except for a mosque and churches left untouched when the apartheid government flattened the area.

 “District Six’s history begins in the 1840s as a boomtown after diamonds were discovered,” Faizal says.
 “It was vibrant, full of life and diversity.
 My wife was born here, her father had a curry and rice house, and I married his youngest daughter and lived here as well.
 Then apartheid came and it was stolen.
 In 1966 it was made a white area.
 If we didn’t move, they packed us up and moved us,” he says.

 “By 1970, the place was flattened.
 30% of Cape Town’s population was affected.
 The first thing they did was build a freeway through the area.”

 Faizal drives us to a car park and pulls over.

 “That was where Hanover Street ran,” he says, gesturing to a barely discernable track overgrown with weeds.
 “It was once the area’s lively main street.”

 He points to a church.
 “Moussa, a Muslim, was the bell-ringer of St Andrews Church.
 Uncle Izzy and Sarah, our neighbours, were Jewish; he was in our kitchen more than his.”

 DISTRICT SIX MUSEUM